Louie-lasse/streck/README.md

 To enable the application on startup, run `chmod +x /path/to/bastugatan.sh`.
 To disable it, run `chmod -x /path/to/bastugatan.sh`.

+#### Modify networks

+If the device running the service changes location/network, default networks may need to be configured.
+To do this, edit `/etc/wpa_supplicant/wpa_supplicant.conf` and add `priority=n` to each, where `n` is order of priority with highest priority being `1`.

 ### Usage

 Either have the program listen to `main`/`master`, or create a seperate branch for the program to listen to